tronprotocol/tronweb/README.md

 You can access either version specifically from the [dist](dist) folder.

-TronWeb is also compatible with frontend frameworks such as:
+AccWeb is also compatible with frontend frameworks such as:
 - Angular
 - React
 - Vue.

-You can also ship TronWeb in a Chrome extension.
+You can also ship AccWeb in a Chrome extension.

 ## Installation